elninotech/uppload/CONTRIBUTING.md

 We use [Gitmoji](https://gitmoji.carloscuesta.me) when writing commits to automatically generate changelogs, releases, etc. If you're writing code for Uppload, we highly encourage you to use Gitmoji.

+## Icons

+When adding a new service or effect, make sure you design an SVG icon using the following settings.
+This way, we can theme it using the CSS `fill` property:

+- 256px square
+- Black fill color
+- Convert all text to outlines
+- No borders, only shapes

+Then, make sure you compress the icon using [SVGOMG](https://jakearchibald.github.io/svgomg/).
+On average, we've seen that a ~800 byte SVG icon can be compressed to ~250 bytes.
+Use the minimum precision setting that does not distort the icon and remove all metadata except for xmlns.

 ## Translations

 *TODO: Add translation guide*